JIK-JHONG/side_project/QT_capoo_finder/README.md

 # Memo
-The image input of YOLO is RGB and openCV is BRG, when send the image data to different function, need to be careful for the format.
+The image of YOLO is RGB and openCV is BRG, when send the image data to different function, need to be careful for the format.